1. Before he was famous, Baum worked as a poultry breeder, actor and traveling salesman.

 8. In the original book, Dorothy’s magical slippers were silver.

 Dorothy wore silver shoes in Baum’s story, but for the Technicolor film Judy Garland sported ruby red slippers because it was believed they’d stand out better against the yellow brick road.
 Several pairs of the now-legendary pumps were used during the 1939 production; after filming wrapped they went into storage on MGM’s Culver City, California, lot and were forgotten.
 The shoes were unearthed in 1970 during preparations for an auction of MGM costumes and props.
-Four authentic pairs are known to exist today: One pair was auctioned off then donated to the Smithsonian in 1979, while another pair sold at auction in 2000 for $666,000.
+Four authentic pairs are known to exist today: One pair was auctioned off and donated to the Smithsonian in 1979, while another pair sold at auction in 2000 for $666,000.
 In 2012, actor Leonardo DiCaprio was the main benefactor behind the purchase of a pair for the Academy of Motion Picture Arts & Sciences.

 Also in the movie but not the original book: “Toto, I’ve a feeling we’re not in Kansas anymore.”
 One of the most famous quotes associated with the Land of Oz, it was dreamed up by Hollywood screenwriter Noel Langley, not Baum.